TEXT: Calculus by James Stewart, 8th edition

 See below for Webassign (optional) online hw website access that comes with textbook

-Class will meet 11.10am to 12pm MTWF in Zoom ; Meeting id + password will be posted on blackboard.
+Class will meet 1.10pm to 2pm MTWF in Zoom ; Meeting id + password is in the "Content" section of Blackboard.

 We will also use Echo360 software to record classes, post the video recordings, and take polls during class (part of class participation).

 Log into Echo360 website, go to Math 156 SPRING 2022 (NOT 2021 OR 2020!) course page to watch videos of classes.

 VIRTUAL OFFICE HOURS

 2 TO 3 PM, MWF

 Email for other times (ssitaraman AT howard, NOT bison.howard).

 My Cell number for help is in the "Content" section of Blackboard.